-CS/EE/CMS 144.
-Networks: Structure Economics.
+CS/EE 144.
+The Ideas Behind Our Networked World.
 12 units (3-3-6); second term.
-Prerequisites: Ma 2, Ma 3, Ma/CS 6a, and CS 38, or instructor permission.
-Social networks, the web, and the internet are essential parts of our lives and we all depend on them every day, but do you really know what makes them work?
+Prerequisites: Ma 2, Ma 3, CS 24 and CS 38, or instructor permission.
+Social networks, the web, and the Internet are an essential parts of our lives and we all depend on them every day, but do you really know what makes them work?
 This course studies the "big" ideas behind our networked lives.
 Things like, what do networks actually look like (and why do they all look the same)?
 How do search engines work?
 Why do memes spread the way they do?
 How does web advertising work?
 For all these questions and more, the course will provide a mixture of both mathematical analysis and hands-on labs.
+This course can be combined with CS/EE 145 and CS 142 or CS/EE 143 to satisfy the project requirement for CS undergraduate degree, but CS/EE 143 and CS 142 are not required prerequisites.
 The course assumes students are comfortable with graph theory, probability, and basic programming.
-Instructor: Wierman.
+Instructors: Wierman.

 CS/EE 145.
 Projects in Networking.
 9 units (0-0-9); third term.
-Prerequisites: Either CS/EE/CMS 144 or CS 141 b in the preceding term, or instructor permission.
+Prerequisites: Either CS/EE 144 or CS 141 b in the preceding term, or instructor permission.
 Students are expected to execute a substantial project in networking, write up a report describing their work, and make a presentation.
 Instructors: Low, Wierman.

 CS/EE 146.
 Advanced Networking.
 9 units (3-3-3); third term.
 Prerequisites: CS/EE 143 or instructor's permission.
 This is a research-oriented course meant for undergraduates and beginning graduate students who want to learn about current research topics in networks such as the Internet, power networks, social networks, etc. The topics covered in the course will vary, but will be pulled from current research topics in the design, analysis, control, and optimization of networks, protocols, and Internet applications.
 Usually offered in alternate years.
-Not offered 2014-15.
+Instructor: Wierman.

 CS/EE 147.
 Network Performance Analysis.
 9 units (3-0-6); third term.
 Prerequisite: Ma 2, Ma 3 is required.
-CS/EE 143, CS/EE/CMS 144, and ACM/EE/CMS 116 are recommended.
+CS/EE 143, CS/EE 144, and ACM 116 are recommended.
 When designing a network protocol, distributed system, etc., it is essential to be able to quantify the performance impacts of design choices along the way.
 For example, should we invest in more buffer space or a faster processor?
 One fast disk or multiple slower disks?
 How should requests be scheduled?
 What dispatching policy will work best?
 Ideally, one would like to make these choices before investing the time and money to build a system.
 This class will teach students how to answer this type of "what if" question by introducing students to analytic performance modeling, the tools necessary for rigorous system design.
 The course will focus on the mathematical tools of performance analysis (which include stochastic modeling, scheduling theory, and queueing theory) but will also highlight applications of these tools to real systems.
 Usually offered in alternate years.
-Instructor: Wierman..
+Not offered 2013-14.